wyfang/CSGO-Config/README.md

 Pressing "N" will reset the automatic cancellation of the gun to the smashed gun and turn it on.
 Pressing "V" rotates the 180-degree angle of view.
 During the race, press "H" to quickly set the rapid voice volume of the team between 50% and 7%.
 Game, press "CAPS" can be achieved open the game reminder for C4 bomb position reminder, when the C4 in the smoke bombs.
-In the game, press "F6, F7, F8,F9" to quickly speak to invite other players to praise your csgo information.
+In the game, press "F6, F7, F8, F9, O" to quickly speak to invite other players to praise your csgo information.
 In entertainment or warm-up mode, press "P" to commit suicide.

 If the host is on sv_cheats 1, when you are on the move, or shooting, squatting, jumping, etc., will always turn on god, to prevent the owner to manually turn you off god.